fdifrison/intergalacticGuidesForCoders/UserGuides/Blockchain_101.md

 ### `Side-chains`
 Are layer 2 blockchain that don't rely on the main chain for security but implement their own rules

+### `Gas fees`

+transaction fee to be paid in mining base blockchain (proof of stake)

+https://legacy.ethgasstation.info/blog/eip-1559/ new gas fee protocol: fees for transactions are divided into base fees (that will be burned) and tip fees

+https://ethgasstation.info/ gives updated values on gas fees

+# Utilities

 ### `Metamask`